deut-li/open-deut-format/README.md

 ## 🏛 The Manifesto: Order from Chaos

 Professional generative workflow is currently broken.
-Designers are stuck in a loop of "prompt roulette"—tweaking keywords and losing track of iterations.
+Designers are stuck in a loop of "prompt roulette" – tweaking keywords and losing track of iterations.
 * **PNGs** are black boxes; metadata is lost on compression or conversion.
 * **Txt files** are unstructured and disjointed.
 * **Intent** is mixed with **Implementation**.